 - Your crock pot will use much less electricity than your oven or stove.

+If you’re into food history, the story of the Crock-Pot is sure to delight you.
 The crock-pot was invented by Irving Nachumsohn in 1940!
 He invented the slow cooker to cook a Jewish stew that is eaten on the Sabbath.
-He wanted to cook it the day before the Sabbath but it was prohibited for Jews to cook on the Sabbath.
-So he invented the crock pot to cook it the day before!
+All work is prohibited on the Sabbath – even cooking and driving.
+Brilliant and hungry man that he was, Nachumsohn invented the crock-pot to cook it the day before.
 Here’s the entire article from One Country, A Brief History of Crock-Pot, The Original Slow Cooker.

 Easy Crock Pot Honey Garlic Chicken